 With her connection with her husband and commuting partner, she was offered a job in the art department at Hughes Aircraft Company Radar Systems.
 There she drew technical diagrams and she learned Program Management.
 It was after work and evenings that she continued studying art and painting portraits of her friends and associates .
 She taught private lessons and rode her horse everyday

-She worked six years and retired to start their family and freelance fine art career in Thousand Oaks and continued to ride Dressage at Baccarrat in Hidden Valley Ranch.
+She worked six years and retired to start their family and freelance fine art career in Thousand Oaks and continued to ride with Olympic trainers in the Dressage at Baccarat in Hidden Valley Ranch.

 She was an active member of the Westlake Art Guild, helping in any capacity to hang the shows and sell the art at the local museum in Newbury Park Library center and had various one woman shows around the town with the guild.

 She was also a part of the Art Walk juried shows and was asked to judge local artshows in the schools and churches.

 All throughout the time of launching her career as a full time artist from 1986 to the current time she has continued her studies at the California Art Institute in Calabasas.
 She has been selected to participate for the Local Wellness Community charities along with Neil Boyle her mentor and other top artist in the Conjeo Valley.
 She studied with Fred Fixler and David Jonas two very famous artist in Los Angeles.